akehrer/Motome/README.md

 Description
 ===========

-Motome is a note taking and information aggregation application inspired by Notational Velocity, ResophNotes, nvPY.
+Motome is a note taking and information aggregation application inspired by many other note taking programs.

 Some of its features are: